softwareconstruction240/softwareconstruction/instruction/java-fundamentals/java-fundamentals.md

 }
 ```

-You can then compile the source code to byte code using the following command.
+You can then compile the source code to bytecode using the following command.

 ```sh
 ➜  javac Hello.java
 ```

-This will create a file named `Hello.class` that contains the byte code.
+This will create a file named `Hello.class` that contains the bytecode.
 To run the program, invoke the `java` program.

 ```sh
 ➜  java Hello